Bernese Oberland Railway: Recent improvements

+In 1993 a long term reconstruction project at Lauterbrunnen railway station which had taken over 12 years and cost CHF 7.0m was completed with the installation of the glass platform roof and direct connection ramps from the multi-storey car park.

 The BOB has a total length of 23.608 km and is a mixed rack and adhesion railway with four rack and pinion sections, using the Riggenbach rack system, two each on the steep sections of both arms of the line.

 Fatal accident in 2003

 On 7 August 2003 two trains collided head-on on a single track section between Zweilütschinen and Wilderswil, 1 person was killed and 64 injured.
 The regular train coming down from Zweilütschinen had passed a red signal at the end of the double track section and collided with an extra train near Gsteigwiler.
 Automatic train stop system ZSI-127 had already been in place but not yet in use, awaiting final completion and approval.

 Operations

 Since 1949 railcars have predominated.
 Some of the older electric locomotives still survive and are used for special trains.
 The centre of operations is Zweilütschinen with the depot headquarters and the modern main workshops.

 From the introduction of the 1999 timetable, the newly constructed 2.5 km section of dual track between Gsteigwiler and Zweilütschinen allows trains to pass without one having to wait in a loop, off the main line.
 This means that a half-hour timetable can be operated with only five train compositions.
 Since 2005, every composition has been equipped with an articulated (three-part) low-floor driving trailer as standard.

 Two train compositions are usually coupled together to travel to Zweilütschinen where they are then split.
 The front portion travels to Lauterbrunnen, the other one to Grindelwald.
 The motor coach (power unit) is always positioned on the uphill side, a driving trailer (coach with a driver's cab) being positioned on the downhill side, to avoid any running round manoeuvres at the terminus stations.